Nick Pratto Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.51 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Dodgers have a 4.49 team ERA that ranks 21st among all league pitching staffs.

+- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- The right-hander last appeared on Saturday against the Houston Astros, when he threw four innings, allowing six earned runs while giving up 10 hits.
+- In his most recent time out on Thursday, May 18, the left-hander threw three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.

-- The 24-year-old has a 4.13 ERA and 8.5 strikeouts per nine innings across six games this season, while giving up a batting average of .236 to his opponents.
+- The 26-year-old has put up an ERA of 4.39, with 8.6 strikeouts per nine innings, in 10 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.